radianceteam/everscale-client-dotnet/development.md

 Create tag named after TON SDK version and push it.
 GitHub CI/CD will take care of the rest, like, running tests, creating Release, pushing to NuGet.
 Enjoy!

+## Versioning

+Package versioning mirrors TON SDK releases.
+So for example package `1.1.1` works with TON SDK binaries of the same version, and contains all the functions from the corresponding `api.json`.

+## License

+Apache License, Version 2.0.

+## Troubleshooting

+Fire any question to our [Telegram channel](https://t.me/RADIANCE_TON_SDK).